HYF-Class20/S1-01/groups-bio/gabriellalohy.md

 My education background is `tourism`.
 I love traveling that's why I studied tourism and made a living from that.

-The reason I came to Belgium is because I'm in love with a handsome Belgian (`classic` :smile:)

 ### WHY LEARNING CODING?

 #### FIRST LOVE